devicehive/esp8266-firmware/DeviceHiveESP8266.md

 ```

 *Notes:
-Very common situation  when slave device needs to be written with register address and data can be readed after repeated START.
-Using this command with "data" field allow to organise repeated START for reading.*
+Very common situation  when slave device needs to be written with register address and data can be read after repeated START.
+Using this command with "data" field allow to organize repeated START for reading.*

 Return ‘OK’ in status and json like below in result on success.
 Or ‘Error’ and description in result on error.
 ```json